100 Best Books of All Time

 8. The Handmaid’s Tale by Margaret Atwood (1985)

 Offred, a handmaid in the Republic of Gilead, has been removed from the home, family, and life that she knew only to be forced into service as a housemaid—and a working pair of ovaries.
 As the population of Gilead falls, a woman’s value becomes contingent upon her fertility and ability to reproduce, and those who can procreate are stripped of their independence.
 Margaret Atwood’s The Handmaid’s Tale is one part cautionary tale and one part enthralling narrative.
-Though written decades ago, it remains chillingly compelling for our time.
+Though written decades ago, it remains chillingly compelling for our time as was proven by audience reactions to it’s on-screen adaptation.
+While Season 6 of The Handmaid’s tale is yet to be released, you can binge the rest of the show on Hulu if you like both watching and reading.
 There’s a reason Reader’s Digest counts it among the best feminist books.

 9. A Wrinkle in Time by Madeleine L’Engle (1962)